Wastewater Plant Maintenance/Operator

 - Ability to perform on rotating shift schedule and perform 24-hour standby coverage, as required to maintain uninterrupted wastewater treatment and systems oversight.

-Essential Job Functions: Standing, sitting, bending, reaching, climbing, crawling, squatting, kneeling, twisting, driving, walking, lifting (max 50lbs), visual accuracy, clear verbal and written communication, repetitive arm/shoulder use, keyboard usage.
+Physical Requirements: Standing, sitting, bending, reaching, climbing, crawling, squatting, kneeling, twisting, driving, walking, lifting (max 50lbs), visual accuracy, clear verbal and written communication, repetitive arm/shoulder use, keyboard usage.

 - Graduation from an accredited high school or equivalent.